FAQ

 For additional resources on kittens and how to care for them, please visit the Fresno T.N.R. website: https://www.fresnotnr.org/kittens

-You can also take the cat’s body to Fresno Animal Center at 5277 E Airways Blvd, Fresno, CA 93727.
+Fresno City limits: Take the body to Fresno Animal Center at 5277 E Airways Blvd, Fresno, CA 93727.

 Cat House on the Kings (Refundable deposit required)